 The first time you use VSD, the executable creates default template files and configuration files in the VSD home directory.
-These files are used on subsequent executions; this allows it to remember window sizes and locations, the statistic level you have selected, and similar details.
+These files are used on subsequent executions; this allows it to remember window sizes and locations, aliases, and similar details.